swt1024/ELGP/README.md

 - lncRNA_feature_annotate.ipynb: Annotating features for lncRNA nodes in the heterogeneous graph.
 - protein_feature_annotate.ipynb:Annotating features for protein nodes in the heterogeneous graph.

-### 1.4 HinSAGE
+### 1.5 HinSAGE

+- tune.py: Iterates over different parameters, trains the HinSAGE model, and generates node representations to select the optimal parameters (size of hidden layers and number of neighbor nodes sampled).
-- train.py:Training the HinSAGE model and generating node representations for lncRNA gene nodes
+- train.py: Uses the optimal parameters to train the HinSAGE model and generate node representations for lncRNA gene nodes.

-### 1.5 classifier
+### 1.6 classifier

 **SVM**
-- svm.ipynb: Code for testing HinSAGE parameters, tuning SVM parameters, performing cross-validation, and making predictions.
+- svm.ipynb: Code for testing HinSAGE parameters, tuning SVM parameters, performing cross-validation, and making predictions.The model's prediction results for the corresponding species are stored in the appropriate folder within ELGP/results.

 **MLP**
-- mlp.ipynb: Code for tuning MLP parameters, performing cross-validation, and making predictions.
+- mlp.ipynb: Code for tuning MLP parameters, performing cross-validation, and making predictions.The model's prediction results for the corresponding species are stored in the appropriate folder within ELGP/results.

-## 2. How to use ELGP
+### 1.7 experiment
+#### performance
+- `plot.ipynb`: Notebook used to plot performance comparison charts for models, as well as ROC AUC and PR AUC curves.
+The classification performance metrics for different models on humans and mice are stored in `human_compare_metrics.csv` and `mouse_compare_metrics.csv`, respectively.

+#### permutation_test
+- `shuffle.py`: Script to shuffle the labels of the benchmark datasets for humans and mice 1000 times.
+- `svm.py`: Script to train a Support Vector Machine (SVM) on 1000 datasets with shuffled labels for both humans and mice, recording the results of cross-validation.
+- `mlp.py`: Script to train a Multi-Layer Perceptron (MLP) on 1000 datasets with shuffled labels for both humans and mice, recording the results of cross-validation.
+- `permutation_test.py`: Script to compare the performance of models on the original benchmark datasets against their performance on the perturbed datasets and to calculate the p-value.

+#### enrichment_analysis
+- `cal_ES.py`: Script that utilizes scoring results from various models in the `ELGP/results` folder to perform essential gene enrichment analysis.
+It stores the analysis results and generates plots of the ES (enrichment score) curves along with pseudo-gel visualization charts.

+#### ess_number
+- `get_overlap.sh`: Script that uses bedtools to identify genes with at least 50% overlap.
+- `deduplication.ipynb`: Jupyter notebook used to deduplicate the predicted results from ELGP, yielding a list of essential lncRNA genes for humans and mice that have been deduplicated based on tissue.
+It also generates a union of predicted essential lncRNA genes across various tissues in humans and mice.
+- `plt.ipynb`: Notebook for plotting the intersection matrices of predicted essential lncRNA genes in each tissue for both humans and mice.

+#### function_analysis
+- `Go_term.ipynb`: Jupyter notebook used to extract symbols of predicted essential lncRNA genes and all lncRNA gene symbols from the LPPI network for functional analysis via DAVID.
+The results of the DAVID analysis are stored in `chart_human.txt` and `chart_mouse.txt` files.
+Bar charts depicting functional enrichment of essential lncRNA genes in humans and mice are generated based on these files.

+## 2. Computational prediction of essential lncRNA genes in human and mouse
 The following steps take human as an example.

 ### 2.1 Construct lncRNA-protein-protein heterogeneous network

 Step1: Users can run `idmap.py`, input `LPI.csv`  , output `id_lncRNA.txt`, `id_protein.txt` and `id_lncRNA_protein.txt`.

+### 2.2 Annotate node features

-### 2.2 Heterogeneous representation learning
+### 2.3 Heterogeneous representation learning

 Step1:  Users can run `./HinSAGE/train.py` to generate the node representation for lncRNA gene nodes , e.g. `lncRNA_embeddings_heart`.

-### 2.3 Select optimal non-essential lncRNAs
+### 2.4 Select optimal non-essential lncRNAs

-### 2.4 Supervised machine learning
+### 2.5 Supervised machine learning

 #### 2.4.1 SVM model